 The Bank of New York Mellon has provided the above information for purposes of complying with Regulation AB.
-Other than the above two paragraphs and the paragraphs under the caption "Legal Proceedings-The Master Trust Trustee," The Bank of New York Mellon has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus.
+Other than the above three paragraphs, The Bank of New York Mellon has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus.